Redundant Link problems in Computer Network

 A switch forwards out the broadcast frame, generated by another device, to all its ports.
 If no loop avoidance schemes are applied then the switches will flood broadcasts endlessly throughout the network which consumes all the available bandwidth.
-This phenomenon is called broadcast storm.
+This phenomenon is called a broadcast storm.

-Broadcast storm is a serious network problem and can shut down entire network in seconds.
+A broadcast storm is a serious network problem and can shut down the entire network in seconds.

 Here, there are 3 switches connected to each other in order to provide redundancy.
-When host A generate a broadcast for host B, it is first received by switch A which in turn floods the traffic to all its ports.
-As switch B and Switch C is also connected to switch A therefore, these switches also receives the broadcast frame and floods the frame through all its ports.
+When host A generates a broadcast for host B, it is first received by switch A which in turn floods the traffic to all its ports.
+As switch B and Switch, C is also connected to switch A therefore, these switches also receive the broadcast frame and flood the frame through all its ports.

-As a result, switch A and switch C will also receive the broadcast frame generated by switch B. Also, switch C will also generate broadcast frame for switch B and switch A. This will result in a loop which will consumes all the available bandwidth and can lead to shut down of a network.
+As a result, switch A and switch C will also receive the broadcast frame generated by switch B. Also, switch C will also generate a broadcast frame for switch B and switch A. This will result in a loop that will consume all the available bandwidth and can lead to the shutting down of a network.

 Multiple copies –

 A device can receive multiple copies of the same frame if a frame arrives from different network segments at the same time.

 Here is a small topology in which a router is connected with 2 switches.
 Switch A is connected to host A and switch C. On the other hand, switch B is connected to switch C and host B. Suppose, if host A wants to send a unicast frame to the router then it will forward out the frame to switch A. Switch A in turn forward out it to the router and switch C. At this time, the router will receive the packet.

 But switch C in turn forwards the packet to Switch B and Switch B will forward it out to the router.
 At this time, the router will receive multiple copies of a single frame.
 This is a problem as most protocols cannot correctly handle duplicate transmissions.

 MAC table thrashing –